Memory Management in Geospatial Extensions

 Production Checklist

 Memory safety in geospatial extensions is not an interpreter concern; it is a build and architecture responsibility.
-By enforcing deterministic teardown, isolating native heap boundaries, and embedding validation into the wheel pipeline, maintainers can ship stable, production-grade distributions that scale across data platforms and cloud environments.
+By enforcing deterministic teardown, isolating native heap boundaries, and embedding validation into the wheel pipeline, maintainers ship stable, production-grade distributions that scale across data platforms and cloud environments.